yangqy03/python_template_706/README.md

 ## Create first project for Data Engineering Systems (IDS 706)

 ## Features
 This template provides a structured way to set up a Python project with essential tools for development, testing, and continuous integration.
-It helps quickly set up, test, and automate your projects using **GitHub, Codespaces, Makefiles, and GitHub Actions**.
+It helps quickly set up, test, and automate projects using **GitHub, Codespaces, Makefiles, and GitHub Actions**.
 It includes:
 - A `Makefile` for easy command execution.
 - A virtual environment setup for dependency management.